-- Complete an "Application for Admission" form.
-Mail this application to the Registrar's Office, Auburn University at Montgomery, Montgomery, Alabama 36193. - b.
-Request the college which awarded your baccalaureate degree to forward an official transcript of your record to the Registrar's Office, Auburn University at Montgomery, Montgomery, Alabama, 36193.
+- a.
+Complete an "Application for Admission" form.
+Mail this application to the Admission's Office, Auburn University at Montgomery, Montgomery, Alabama 36193. - b.
+Request the college which awarded your baccalaureate degree to forward an official transcript of your record to the Admission's Office, Auburn University at Montgomery, Montgomery, Alabama 36193.
 If you have attended any other college or university, official transcripts must also be requested and submitted to the same address.
 (Your personal copies of transcripts are not acceptable.)
-Do not request that the transcript to sent to you, to the Air University, or the Auburn University-Air University Center.
+Do not request that the transcript be sent to you, to the Air University, or the Auburn University-Air University Center.
 Your application for admission will not be screened until all transcripts have been received.

 c.
-As stated above, applicants must also submit satisfactory scores on the Graduate Record Examination Aptitude Test.
+As stated above, applicants must also submit satisfactory scores on the Graduate Record Examination Aptitude Test or the GMAT.
 The test may be taken prior to arrival at Maxwell Air Force Base, but must be completed by the end of the first quarter in the graduate program.
+Scores on the GRC Apitude test or the GMAT may not be over five years old.
 Arrangements to take the test must be made with the Educational Testing Service, 20 Nassau Street, Princeton, N.J., 08540, or 1947 Center Street, Berkeley, California, 94704.